nkrusch/awesome-research-guides/.github/contributing.md

 * The description is in the same language as the title.
 * The item link and description are separated by a dash, e.g., `- [AVA](…) - JavaScript test runner.`
 * The description starts with an uppercase character and ends with a period.

+You can run the awesome list linter to check compliance with the guidelines.

+    npx awesome-lint